 The residents must obtain and maintain their BLS, ACLS, ATLS, and Wound Care/Hyperbaric certifications throughout the entire five-year program.

-Please see the audition rotation tab to apply for a 2-week audition rotation.
+Please see the audition rotation tab to apply for a 2- or 4-week audition rotation.

-If you have any questions regarding the General Surgery Residency Program, please feel free to contact the Chief Resident, Katie Schwalbe, DO, at SCHWALK2@ccf.org.
+If you have any questions regarding the General Surgery Residency Program, please feel free to contact the Chief Resident, Caitlin Finelli, DO, at [email protected].